neighborhoods/honeycomb/README.md

         the only data stored there is clickstream data and cost information on our GA/GBQ accounts.
 Must provide a project ID, dataset, and table name in queries.
+            * NOTE: BigQuery uses different SQL syntax than the lake, and this must be reflected in your queries.

 ### Running Queries
 The `run_query` function allows for running queries through multiple different